stas/thesis/chapters/2_architecture.md

 The collaboration design was also structured keeping in mind the fact that one application can communicate with another one, thus creating a federated architecture of resources that share common conversations.
-Although further work on this aspects was not done and is not included in this document.
+Although further work on this aspects was not done.
+Please consult the last chapter to find more on the topic of _further work_.

 ### Real-time aspects

 To solve the aspect of the real-time communication, the database publish-subscribe functionality was used.
 This will be explored further in the implementation details.

 An important note in regards to the real-time transport of the data is that keeping the database entities small, helped further simplify the implementation